Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 ## Data Import, Analysis & Join
 Duration: 5

-After creating our project let’s add our datasets from Snowflake to the Flow.
+The project home acts as the command center from which you can see the overall status of a project, view recent activity, and collaborate through comments, tags, and a project to-do list.
+Let’s add our datasets from Snowflake.

 * From the Flow click `+ Import Your First Dataset` in the centre of the screen.